Friday, January 28, 2011

 HEDDA 1975

-Whether or not Reynolds actually wore Brut I have no way of knowing, but somebody in the 70s must have liked it an awful lot, because for a brief time during that decade the Faberge cosmetics company (the makers of Brut) got into the business of making movies.
-It makes me smile to think that such a foul-smelling after-shave was responsible for one of my all-time favorite Glenda Jackson films: Hedda.
+Whether or not Reynolds actually wore Brut I have no way of knowing, but it must have been the favorite fragrance of a lot of men in the '70s because, for a brief time during that decade, Faberge Cosmetics (the makers of Brut) was doing well enough to get into the business of making movies.
+It makes me smile to think that such an overripe aftershave was responsible for one of my all-time favorite Glenda Jackson films: Hedda.

 Glenda Jackson as Hedda Gabler

-Peter Eyre as Hedda's ineffectual scholar husband, Goerge Tesman
+Peter Eyre as Hedda's ineffectual scholar husband, George Tesman

-Patrick Stewart (with LOTS of hair) as mystery man, Ejlert Lovborg
+Patrick Stewart (with LOTS of hair) as old flame, Ejlert Lovborg

 Jennie Linden (Jackson's Women in Love co-star) as rival, Thea Elvsted

-The tragedy of Hedda Gabler is that Hedda's "romantic idealism" is not romantic at all, at least not in the traditional sense ascribed to women.
-Hedda's ideals are almost masculine in nature, in that they are a longing for freedom and control and romantic license; all things Hedda is rather terrified of flouting convention to pursue.
-As the film opens, Hedda, by all outward appearances, has already attained the romantic ideal appropriate to women of her time: she has beauty, social standing, a loving husband, an opulent home, and possibly a child on the way.
+The other tragedy within Hedda is that Hedda's "romantic idealism" is not romantic at all, at least not in the traditional sense ascribed to women.
+Hedda's ideals are almost masculine in nature, as they are a longing for independence, control of one's fate, and indulge in a degree of sexual curiosity.
+Each of which she is rather terrified of flouting convention to pursue.
+What Hedda does have (made clear to us at the start of the film when we learn she is returning to a new home with her new husband after a prolonged honeymoon journey) is all that is assumed any woman could wish for: beauty, social standing, a loving husband, an opulent home, and possibly a child on the way.
+In short, the romantic ideal.
 The tragedy of Hedda's life is that all of this bores her to madness.

 Hedda - desperately bored...again